levoxtrip/PKB/docs/topics/be.md

 ## Expectations
-Our brains expectaations are woven into everthing we experience.
+Our brains expectations are woven into everthing we experience.

 Positive expectations can trigger natural release of dopamine.